How to get into Harvard

 When you apply for universities, know that some of them offer very generous financial aid.
 For example, if you get into Harvard, MIT, Princeton, Amherst or Yale, you can get full financial aid, including additional stipend for personal expenses so that you will not need to spend any money during your education there.
 In short, focus on getting in, they will help you on the money matters.

-During SMK times, I find this book (PDF available for free here) highly inspiring.
+During SMK times, I find the book called What’s After SPM? highly inspiring.
 It tells the different stories of 101 Malaysians after SPM.
 I used to read one story every morning before I go to school.
+The PDF is free legally at the link above.

 I would also recommend joining the Olympiads (more details at amiso.my).
 Start with the national selections, which are usually free or low-cost and coordinated with the Ministry of Education (a few has a participation fee of about RM30, but full financial aid is available if you reach out to the organizers).
 Aim to do well in them: they are well-recognised internationally, and is very fair to all participants, since it all comes down to your curiosity and perseverance in learning things outside of school.
 If you do well, then they will sponsor you to participate in the international Olympiads.
 Pick an Olympiad that you are interested in and prepare well for it.
 All five Malaysians at MIT right now did Olympiads during SMK or A-level times.
 However, I know plenty of people getting into good colleges without Olympiads: this is just one way, not the only way.
 It all goes back to “doing something you are passionate about” in the three principles above.